 For tests in pure electric mode:

-The sound level LASEP,κj for measurement point j and gear ratio κ shall be calculated using the vehicle speeds measured for each measurement point, using the constant slope specified in paragraph 3.2.2. above to the specific anchor point for each gear ratio.
+The sound level LASEP,κj for measurement point j and gear ratio κ shall be calculated using the vehicle speeds measured for each measurement point, using the constant slope specified in paragraph 3.2.2. above to the specific anchor point [for each gear ratio].

 For vBB_κ,j ≤ vanchor: